1970–71 Vancouver Canucks season: Expansion draft

-Vancouver's picks at the 1970 NHL Expansion Draft.
+Vancouver's picks at the 1970 NHL expansion draft.
 In order to fill out the rosters of both the Canucks and Buffalo Sabres, they were given the opportunity to select eighteen skaters and two goaltenders from the unprotected lists of existing NHL team's rosters.
 Teams were allowed to protect several players from being drafted, and as such kept many of their star players, leaving the Canucks and Sabres with lesser quality players to choose from.
-The draft was held on June 9, 1970, at the Queen Elizabeth Hotel in Montreal, Quebec, Canada.
+The draft was held on June 9, 1970, at the Queen Elizabeth Hotel in Montreal, Canada.
 Using a spinning wheel to determine the order of the expansion draft, Buffalo had the first choice.

 Amateur draft

-Vancouver's picks at the 1970 NHL Amateur Draft.
-The draft was held on June 11, 1970, at the Queen Elizabeth Hotel in Montreal, Quebec, Canada.
+Vancouver's picks at the 1970 NHL amateur draft.
+The draft was held on June 11, 1970, at the Queen Elizabeth Hotel in Montreal, Canada.